apinfodesign/ES6features/README.md

 Classes 2pts  yes

-Class with inheritance 2pts  not integrated
+Class with inheritance 2pts  yes

 Template strings 2pts  yes

-Default arguments 2pts   ?
+Default arguments 2pts   tried but does not work

 Promises 2pts  yes

 Extra feature of your choice  2pts   ?
+    const used

 Never defaulting to es5 features for the above 1pt  ?